By Imani Carr/For CU-CitizenAccess.org

 CU-CitizenAccess worked with faculty from the Graduate School of Library and Information Science to secure a grant from the state that offers skills training to help participants secure jobs.
 The money was used to place community ambassadors in public computer labs to offer computer literacy training and workshops to underserved populations from the Urbana Free Library, Salt and Light Food Pantry and Shadow Wood Mobile Home Park as well as a public computer lab in East St. Louis.

-We’ve asked our local community ambassadors to blog about their experiences.
+We’ve asked our local computer ambassadors to blog about their experiences.